- Facilitator Preparation for the Session:

 - She wants to build their confidence so that they will take risks and work hard to develop as readers.
 See also interview with Ms. DuBose in Goals/Benefits section.

 Before the Lesson: Part 2 – How does the teacher incorporate Independent Reading into her daily schedule?
 How does she structure her time in IR?

 - Ms. DuBose sets aside 30 minutes each day in the morning before guided reading groups and stations.
 She slowly increases the amount of time the children read from the beginning of the year.

 - She uses the structure of mini-lesson, reading with conferring, and sharing to maximize the impact of the independent reading on children’s growth as readers and motivation to read.
 (See TIME AND STRUCTURE SECTION of this module for more on this structure.)

 - There isn’t one right way to incorporate independent reading!
 The teacher keeps Guided Reading and Independent Reading as separate blocks.
 That way she is able to confer individually with all children on a regular basis, as well as meeting their needs in groups with leveled texts.

 How did the activities in this segment prepare students to be engaged and strategic readers when they go off to read on their own?

 - The teacher revisits the stamina goals with the Stamina Tree and reminds the children to continue working on stamina as they read.

-- She uses her Goals and Strategies Chart as a clear reminder to the children of previous strategies (rereading) and to introduce a new strategy (looking at the pictures).
+- She uses her Goals and Strategies Chart as a clear reminder to the children of previous strategies (rereading) and to introduce a new strategy.
 These visuals and clear explanations help the children to focus on strategies that help them be readers.
 They know what the teacher wants them to do and she has set it up so that they are all capable of meeting those expectations.